Astrolux FT01

 Lock-out mode:

-You can do a lockout by twisting the body from the tail to break the electric contact but it is not necessary because it uses a mechanical tail cap switch.
+You can lock out by twisting the body from the tail to break the electric contact, but it is not necessary because it uses a mechanical tail cap switch.

 PWM